AY2324S2-CS2103T-W12-2/tp/docs/UserGuide.md

 Format: `add n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A friend can have any number of tags (including 0)
+A friend can have any number of tags (including 0).
+Tags only accept alphanumeric values and do not include whitespaces.
+You can use capitalization such as <a href="#glossary">camel casing</a> to distinguish different words in a tag.
 </div>

 Examples: